patchedsoul/ansible-aur/README.md

 # ansible-aur

-An Ansible module for installing [AUR](https://aur.archlinux.org/) packages. cURL will be used to download the packages.
+An Ansible module for installing [AUR](https://aur.archlinux.org/) packages.
+CURL is used to download the packages.
 Packages are installed via [makepkg](https://wiki.archlinux.org/index.php/Makepkg).

 ## Installation